I love your channel and would like to help support you. How can I ?

 Yes, I will do my best to post requested tunes, as long as I can find some sheet music to work from (and they are not to hard).
 It’s always nice to learn a differant tune.
 But, I do get so many Request that it is hard to do them all.

-At the moment I am ‘sort of’ doing something Religious like an old Hymn on Sunday, Folk tunes on Monday, a Suzuki book song on Tuesday, Nursery Rhymes with Variations on Wednesday and then 2 “Popular Songs” ready for the weekend.
+At the moment I am ‘sort of’ doing something Religious like an old Hymn on Sunday, Folk tunes on Monday, a Suzuki book song on Tuesday, a Modern Classic Pop song on Wednesday and then 2 “Popular Songs” ready for the weekend.

 If you’d like your song request to JUMP to the top of the List, you can get it added to the ‘paid’ list, by making a donation to the channel of £5 or more….
 Check out my ‘Help Support the Channel‘ page for more details.